eglimi/cpptime/README.md

 A periodic timer that is first executed after 2 seconds, and after this every second.
 The timeout event is then removed after 10 seconds.
-When a timeout event is removed, is attached handler is also freed to clean-up an attached resources.
+When a timeout event is removed, its attached handler is also freed to clean-up any attached resources.

 ~~~